ChillBDD/Chill/README.md

 Note the use of the **.With()** extension method.
 This simple little extension method makes it easy to modify objects afther they have been built, in a very clean way.

 ##Asynchronous testing
-Let’s face it.
+Letâ€™s face it.
 Async programming is difficult.

 The Async Await certainly helps to make the asynchronous code more readable.
 Along that lines, Chill attempts to help to make your tests more readable as well.

 Assume the following simple example.
 You have an asynchronous webapi controller.
 Why is this controller async?
-Let’s assume it needs to do IO.
+Letâ€™s assume it needs to do IO.
 In this case, this is encapsulated in an async call to ICustomerStore.GetCustomerAsync().

         public class When_retrieving_existing_customer_async : GivenSubject<CustomerController, View>
         {